ChristianTremblay/BAC0/doc/source/connect.rst

 > using the `deviceId` argument `bacnet = BAC0.start(ip='xxx.xxx.xxx.xxx/mask', deviceId=1234)`.

-Use BAC0 on a different subnect (Foreign Device)
+Use BAC0 on a different subnet (Foreign Device)
 ***************************************************
 In some situations (like using BAC0 with a VPN using TUN) your BAC0 instance will run on a different subnet than the BACnet/IP network.